-The irony of the internet age is of course that while technology can make it much easier for -people to add the personal touch, in practice many recruiters and hiring managers are overwhelmed by applicants and inadvertently (or deliberately) rely on automated and impersonal systems.
-Given that one of the key factors in any management consultancy candidate’s interest in a future employer is the people and culture this is clearly at best a wasted opportunity to impress and at worst actively putting off potential hires.
+The irony of the internet age is of course that while technology can make it much easier for -people to add the personal touch, in practice many recruiters and hiring managers are overwhelmed by applicants and have little choice but to rely on automated and therefore often impersonal systems.
+Given that one of the key factors in any candidate’s interest in a future employer is the people and culture this is clearly at best a wasted opportunity to impress and at worst actively putting off potential hires.

-There is no easy solution but underpinning getting this right in a candidate’s eyes is often a mindset change by management consultancy firms and, in particular, approaching the recruitment process through a candidate’s eyes!
-An employer should actively use “mystery shopper” techniques.
-If that isn’t appropriate, senior hiring managers should road test it every now and then.
-Clearly that only works in the early stages!
+There is no easy solution but getting this right is often a mindset change by management consultancy firms and, in particular, approaching the recruitment process through a candidate’s eyes!
+An employer should actively use “mystery shopper” techniques and perhaps senior hiring managers should road test applying for jobs with their own firm every now and then.

 A good way to make the recruitment experience more personal is to consider a “buddy” system, especially at final stages of an interview process and beyond.

 Not all interactions can be personalised but it doesn’t take much/many to transform a candidate’s perceptions.
-Actively seek opportunities to “be nice”!
-Make a call or send a personal email on occasion.
+Actively seek opportunities to “be nice”.
+Sometimes make a call or send a personal email.

-To assess the quality of your candidate experience use feedback and surveys (and no not the dreaded automated pop up or auto generated email!) of both the staff who join you and those who don’t.
-As far as Prism are aware this is unheard of: but like many things obvious when pointed out.
-Especially as they might decide to share feedback on Glassdoor, or Google or LinkedIn, or their colleagues instead.
+To assess the quality of your candidate experience use feedback and surveys (and no not the dreaded automated pop up or auto-generated email!) of both the staff who join you and those who don’t.
+As far as Prism are aware this is very rare but like many things obvious when pointed out.
+Especially as candidates might decide to share feedback on Glassdoor, or Google or LinkedIn, or their colleagues instead.

 - Always feedback or respond.
-While you may receive a large number of applicants, candidates aren’t necessarily applying for a significant number of jobs.
-This means the impression you give by your response ,or lack of one, could be lasting and may be something that they go on to tell other potential candidates for your consultancy jobs
+While you may receive a large number of applicants, candidates aren’t necessarily applying for a large number of jobs.
+This means the impression you give by your response, or lack of one, could be lasting and may be something that they go on to tell other potential candidates

 - Improve your advertisement.
-Really think about the specification that you are putting out and whom you are appealing to.
-By explaining what the role could look like and including examples, you will narrow down the list of consultants who are relevant to you, saving a lot of time and administration.
+Really think about the specification that you are putting out and to whom you are appealing.
+By explaining what the role could look like and including examples, you will narrow down the list of applicants to those who are more relevant to you, saving a lot of time and administration.
 Also, consider providing clear information on salary.
 Salaries can range hugely within management consultancy jobs, so while you might think your specification gives a good indication of what level you are looking for, putting a figure on it will be even better.

 - Put a clear process in place.
 Management consultancy recruitment may be time-intensive, so this needs to pay off with results.
 A process that is clear to candidates and to your team will help to provide transparency, efficiency and confidence in your organisation.